What is Gestational Diabetes?

 • HISTORY OF POLYCYSTIC OVARIAN SYNDROME (PCOS)

-You will commonly see “race” listed as a risk factor.
-However, it isn’t.
-The truth is that when norms for GD were established, they didn’t take into account the normal blood sugar levels of different races.
+"Race" is commonly listed as a risk factor.
+However, it isn't.
+The truth is that when norms for GD were established, the normal blood sugar levels of different races weren't taken into account.
 They were established by a study of Caucasian and African-Americans and were not separated by true diabetics vs. those with normal sugars.
-Due to this fact, women who are Asian, Hispanic, and American Indian are falsely diagnosed with Gestational Diabetes because their normal blood sugar levels are higher than those on whom the standards were based.
+Due to this fact, women who are Asian, Hispanic, and American Indian are overly diagnosed with Gestational Diabetes because their normal blood sugar levels are higher than those on whom the standards were based.

 DIAGNOSIS

-Most traditional care providers recommend a blood test known as a glucose challenge test (GCT) between 24-28 weeks of pregnancy or earlier if you're in a high risk group.
+Most traditional care providers recommend a blood test known as a glucose challenge test (GCT) between 24-28 weeks of pregnancy or earlier if in a higher risk group.

 You’ll drink a syrupy glucose solution called glucola (usually in either a 7-up or orange soda variety).
 One hour later, you'll have a blood test to measure your blood sugar level.
 This can be a finger stick or traditional blood draw.
 A level below 130-140 milligrams per deciliter (mg/dL) is usually considered normal on a GCT, although this may vary by provider.
 If your level is higher than the threshold, you should take a second test to confirm the diagnosis.